nightbox69/Speedruns/Games/Final Fantasy X/Current/General-Information-Tidbits.md

 ## Wendigo

   * There is a very small but not impossible chance of a Wendigo Double Tap on Tidus during the fight, this happens when the Guado casts a non-thunder element on Tidus then Wendigo hits him.
     * This is preventable by gridding the HP on the very top during the Seymour Tidus Grid section while doing the rest of the grid normally.
+(Terrible Idea)
     * This is also totally preventable by doing [Oddmog Strats][1].

 ## Blitz Loss Evrae

-  * This is just incase you forgot to do all the things blitz loss strats requires you to do during Thunder plains or you are lacking in Strength Spheres and have no plans on getting any extra for one reason or another.
+  * This is just incase you forgot to do all the things blitz loss strats requires you to do during Thunder Plains or you are lacking in Strength Spheres and have no plans on getting any extra for one reason or another.
     * $${\color{red}SAVE \space TIDUS \space OVERDRIVE \space UNTIL \space EVRAE, \space DO \space NOT \space FUCKING \space OVERDRIVE \space WENDIGO \space YOU \space FUCKING \space DUMBASS}$$
     * If for some reason you overdrive'd wendigo charge tidus overdrive on Bikanel but you're on your own on how. and yes you're required to have overdrive to survive.
-    * Normal Blitz Win Strat on Evrae except you overdrive after Haste.
+    * Normal Blitz Win Strat on Evrae except you overdrive after Evrae Haste.

 # Any% Manip